-Brunch is always a great idea – and hosting a Caribbean brunch complete with this low carb planter’s punch cocktail is the perfect way to jump into spring.
+Brunch is always a great idea.
+Hosting a Caribbean brunch complete with this low carb Planter’s punch cocktail is the perfect way to jump into spring.
 Bright colors, tropical flavors, and make ahead dishes will have you at the table enjoying the time with family and friends.
 And shhhhhh, no one will know it’s all low carb and keto friendly!
-Make your next brunch.

-For this recipe you’ll need: spiced rum, Torani Sugar Free Pineapple Syrup, Torani Sugar Free Mango Syrup, Torani Sugar Free Coconut Syrup, Torani Sugar Free Watermelon Syrup, limes, lemons, fresh ginger, jalapeno peppers, sugar free ginger beer or ginger ale.
+For this recipe you’ll need: spiced rum, Torani Sugar Free Pineapple Syrup, Torani Sugar Free Mango Syrup, Torani Sugar Free Coconut Syrup, Torani Sugar Free Watermelon Syrup, limes, lemons, fresh ginger, jalapeno peppers, sugar free ginger beer or ginger ale, and ice cubes.

 If you are in a hurry, feel free to Jump to the Recipe